MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-sensitivity-labels.md

 search.appverid:
 - MOE150
 - MET150
-description: "A requirement for all Microsoft Information Protection solutions: Create, configure, and publish sensitivity labels to classify and protect your organization's documents and emails."
+description: "A requirement for all Microsoft Information Protection solutions: Create, configure, and publish sensitivity labels to classify and protect your organization's data."
 ---

 # Create and configure sensitivity labels and their policies